-In late July, Prof. Evyatar Marienberg met with British rockstar Sting for a detailed conversation as part of the research for his upcoming book, Religion Around Sting (Penn State University Press).
+In late July, Prof. Evyatar Marienberg met with British rockstar Sting for a detailed conversation as part of the research for his upcoming book about Sting and religion.
 Sting, a.k.a.
 Gordon Sumner, was born in 1951 in North East England to a Catholic father and an Anglican mother.
 He went through Catholic schools through the crucial years before, during, and after the Vatican II council, and thus experienced a wildly changing Church as a young man.
 Even though he does not consider himself a Catholic today, Catholic imagery is extremely important in his lyrics.

 Marienberg’s work is based on a variety of sources, including archival materials of all kinds (schools, diocese, parish, etc.), local newspapers from the time, and interviews.
 Last year, Sting read a significant part of the upcoming book, which prepared the way for their discussion in July which lasted almost 2.5 hours.

 For a short article related to this project, click here.Posted in Faculty News on August 11, 2017.
 Bookmark the permalink.